Home PDP-11/44

 This should now make the cable work.

-Programming the FLASH
+Programming the FPGA's FLASH

 Programming the FPGA only does that once; as soon as power disappears the FPGA is empty again.
 This is why we have the M25P10 flash aboard.
 It can be programmed with the bitstream for the FPGA, and at reset the FPGA will read the bitstream from that flash.
 The flash chip is only connected to the FPGA, so to program it we need to use a trick: we need to send something to the FPGA that will let it program the flash.
 This can be done fully automagically by iMPACT, The process is very well described here.